ericmjl/Network-Analysis-Made-Simple/docs/introduction/graphs.md

 ## Edges define the interesting part of a graph

-While in graduate school, I once sat in a seminar organized by one of the professors on my thesis committee.
+While in graduate school, I (Eric Ma) once sat in a seminar organized by one of the professors on my thesis committee.
 The speaker that day was John Quackenbush, a faculty member of the Harvard School of Public Health.